tee3/homedir/README.md

 ## debian

-To install system packages for Debian-based systems (via yum), run the following script as a user with `sudo` permission.
+To install system packages for Debian-based systems (via apt-get), run the following script as a user with `sudo` permission.

 ```
 $ ./install_system_packages_debian